 Benjamin Heidlage’s broad-based practice has given him experience in a range of complex commercial litigation matters, representing both individuals and corporations in contract, securities, antitrust, and environmental disputes in state and federal courts and arbitral tribunals.
 Benjamin has extensive experience representing banks as trustees or securities administrators in various RMBS putback matters in state and federal courts, including as a member of the team representing the trustees as a lead trial counsel in the Lehman bankruptcy.

 Benjamin has represented clients in the media, financial, and technology sectors in antitrust matters pending in foreign and domestic tribunals.
 He has also represented a client at trial and on appeal in a case involving one of the largest CERCLA sites in the country.
 Benjamin has played a significant role in corporate governance matters including, multiple shareholder disputes brought in connection with mergers and acquisitions, litigating issues including the fiduciary duties of company directors and officers and required disclosures.
 His pro bono work, among other things, has involved various immigration matters.

 Benjamin was named to the 2018 Benchmark Litigation 40 & Under Hotlist.
 He has also has been recognized as a Rising Star by the New York Metro Super Lawyers since 2015.

-Before Prior to joining Holwell Shuster & Goldberg, Benjamin was an associate at Cravath, Swaine & Moore LLP, and clerked for the Hon.
+Before joining Holwell Shuster & Goldberg, Benjamin was an associate at Cravath, Swaine & Moore LLP, and clerked for the Hon.
 Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit.
 Benjamin is a member of the Litigation Committee of the New York City Bar Association and is a Fellow of the Chartered Institute of Arbitrators.
 He also serves on the Board of Directors of Atlas: DIY, which offers legal resources, educational programming, and social services to undocumented immigrant youth.

 - Various banks as trustee or securities administrator in RMBS put-back actions, each involving hundreds of millions of dollars.